Asghar Hijazi: Dispute with Mahmoud Ahmadinejad

-Controversies

 International sanctions

 In April 2012, the European Union sanctioned 17 Iranian officials, including Hijazi, for their role in the suppression of citizens’ rights.
 He was banned from entering the EU and had his assets frozen.

-On 30 May 2013, the United States Department of the Treasury sanctioned Hijazi for serious human rights violations in the aftermath of the disputed 2009 Iranian presidential election.
+On 30 May 2013, the United States Department of the Treasury sanctioned Hjjazi for serious human rights violations in the aftermath of the disputed 2009 Iranian presidential election.
 These sanctions included asset freezes and a travel ban.

-Allegations of human rights violations
+Allegations of human rights violations and nepotism

 According to multiple human rights organizations, Hijazi has been accused of overseeing repressive measures and suppressing protests under the direct order of the Supreme Leader.

-Allegations of nepotism

-In November 2017, Iranian media reported that Hijazi's son, Seyyed Mohammad Hossein Hijazi, had been appointed to various public positions starting from the age of 19, including CEO of the Abbasabad Renovation Company.
+In addition, Iranian media reported in November 2017 that Hijazi’s son, Seyyed Mohammad Hossein Hijazi, had been appointed to various public positions starting from the age of 19, including CEO of the Abbasabad Renovation Company.
 Critics accused Hijazi of using his influence to secure these roles.
 Others defended him, claiming the appointments were independent decisions made by municipal authorities.

+Attempted assassination

+Hijazi was reportedly targeted on 6 March 2026 in an Israeli attack during the 2026 Iran war, and claimed to have been assassinated.
+However, the United States later put a bounty of $10 million each on Hijazi and other Iranian officials, including Supreme Leader Mojtaba Khamenei, on 13 March.
+He has since been sighted at an official event in Mashhad on July 9, attending the burial ceremony of Ali Khamenei.